-In 2014, Menlo-Atherton’s planning committee began drafting a new building to accommodate the surge in students — however, such hasty action has led to problems such as ineffective heating units and chilly classrooms.
+In 2014, Menlo-Atherton’s planning committee began drafting a new building to accommodate the surge in students — however, rapid expansion has led to problems such as ineffective heating units and chilly classrooms.
 Matthew Zito, Chief Facility Officer at the district office and M-A’s former principal, led the construction process.
 “Usually people take a year and a half or two years from the time that they decide [to start construction], but we took six months.
 We put the bond on the ballot, passed it in June, and I started designing the G Wing a week later, because we knew that we were going to run out of classroom space.”

 Now it’s 2018, and the effects of such hasty action are beginning to surface.
 “The school district hadn’t selected its energy management system when we designed the G Wing.
 The units that provide the heating and cooling, they are called AAON, and they are very challenging to connect to the automated energy management system,” says Zito.
 In other words, the new G Wing is infinitely more complex than the 1950s-era main buildings, which were heated by a boiler system and pipes that ran under the concrete foundations to the individual classrooms.
 However, when pipes began to burst, it was impossible to burrow under the solid concrete to fix them.
 Now there are furnaces in the old wings.

 “The energy requirements changed with buildings beginning construction in 2014.
 The building has to be more energy efficient, and making sure that classrooms have natural light and fresh air circulation,” says Zito.
 Even seemingly simple additions, such as light switches, can cause potential complications.
 The new light switch panels are “about seven times more expensive” than the simple on/off light switches present in the old building.